-Castor oil is made from the seeds of the Ricinus communis plant.
-It’s most commonly used as a laxative.
+Castor oil is most commonly used as a laxative.
 But castor oil’s natural antiviral and antimicrobial properties make it a popular treatment for skin problems known as dermatosis as well as fungal infections.
 It’s also used for hair growth.

 Some people use castor oil to grow longer hair or to treat hair loss, also known as alopecia.
 It’s marketed as a treatment for dry scalp and other scalp conditions as well.